German state gets new governor, with far-right votes

 The popular Ramelow had hoped to continue as state governor leading the same three-party, left-leaning coalition he headed for the past five years.

 But that coalition lost its majority in the October election.
-That created a stalemate as no one wanted to form a coalition with AfD, and Merkel's Christian Democrats also wouldn't work with Ramelow's Left Party.
+That created a stalemate as no one wanted to form a coalition with AfD, and Merkel's Christian Democrats also wouldn't work with Ramelow's Left Party, which is in part a descendant East Germany's ruling communists.

-It wasn't immediately clear whether Kemmerich would be able to form a stable government.
-To a backdrop of heckling, he told lawmakers that “the firewalls against the extremes will stand.”
+It wasn't immediately clear whether Kemmerich would be able to form a viable government.
+To a backdrop of heckling, he told lawmakers in Erfurt that “the firewalls against the extremes will stand.”
 He pledged to form a “competent and diverse” Cabinet and called on parties in the center to work with him.
 He said he would not make any offer to AfD.

 Hoecke said that Thuringia had been “deformed into a left-wing state” under Ramelow and that had to be ended.